giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 - An account with [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) or [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role.
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed.

-### 2. Create management cluster service principal for bootstraping
+### 2. Create management cluster service principal for bootstrapping

 First step is to create a `subscription` to host the `MC Cluster` and a `bootstrap SP` that will be used for the initial creation of the Cluster.

 #### Step 1a - Create the `bootstrap sp` using AZ CLI

-**NOTE** Using `az add app create`, `az ad app credential reset`, `az ad sp create --id` we should be able to create a set of credential with a much shorter expiration date
+**NOTE** Using `az add app create`, `az ad app credential reset`, `az ad sp create --id` we should be able to create a set of credential with a much shorter expiration date.

 ```
 MC_SUBSCRIPTION_ID=XXXX-XXXX-XXXX-XXX